 - Tick Based

 Snapshot Interpolation helps by smoothing the clients world out but can also take less latency and less bandwidth.
 That’s thanks to utilizing UDP to our advantage and delta snapshots on top of general good data practices.
 Sometimes no matter what, a packet with just go missing.
 TCP will make sure it gets there but will take a long time in doing so.
-With UDP we don’t so Instead we just deal with it and move on.
+With UDP we do not, instead we just deal with it and move on.

 How do you use them?